George Washington’s 1795 Thanksgiving celebrated liberty. But the chef behind the feast had none.

 And yet no one dared step out of line.
 In his biography of Washington, the president’s step-grandson, George Washington Parke Custis, called Posey an “artiste” who ran his kitchen with “iron discipline,” quick to punish those who disobeyed.

 In the nearly three pages devoted to Posey, Custis described his carriage, skill, exacting demeanor and love of fine clothes, comparing him to a “veriest dandy.”
-While preparing the Congress dinners, Custis wrote, Posey “shone in an all his splendor,” and “his underlings flew in all directions to execute his orders.”
+While preparing the Congress dinners, Posey “shone in an all his splendor,” Custis wrote, and “his underlings flew in all directions to execute his orders.”

 These dinners set the standard for presidential and diplomatic dining in the early republic.
 Washington was unconcerned with fancy foods yet fastidious about the niceties of the table, and Posey had the daunting task of presenting meals that featured the bountiful yet humble American fare the first president favored, as well as elegant preparations that spoke to his status.
 It was not uncommon for a Virginia ham to be featured alongside elaborate continental meat pastries.
 This showcasing of classical culinary skill and American bounty became the prototype for diplomatic dinners and executive functions thereafter.

 Washington also had little patience for chit chat.
-Meals with “The General,” as he was commonly called, were strained affairs — all the more reason for the food to be exquisite enough to maintain diners’ focus.
+Meals with “the General,” as he was commonly called, were strained affairs — all the more reason for the food to be exquisite enough to maintain diners’ focus.

 Posey’s approach to commanding his kitchen set the stage for the American celebrity chef whose artistry was considered necessary in the most powerful American homes.
 As president, Thomas Jefferson was adamant that French-trained chef James Hemings, a man he had formerly enslaved, should be his cook.
 Hemings, who was by then free, declined.